madeslowly/slow-steps/README.md

 |  |
 |  ├─ navigation/                 # HTML and Liquid templating
 |  |  |
 |  |  ├─ global.html              # <nav> html.
 Pulls from site.data.menu.
 Not included in error pages or landing page.
-Otherwise we currently we pull everything out of menu.navigation and use css to display environmental navigation.
+Otherwise we pull everything out of menu.navigation and use css to display environmental navigation.
 This might not be the best (overheads and accessibility).
 |  |
 |  ├─ scripts.html                # JS scripts & closing body & html tags
 |